chriscant/mkdistmaps/README.md

 * Optionally specify `true` to map records to monads.
 Default is `false` for hectads.

+### makeGenusMaps

+* Optionally specify `true` to make maps for each genus ie the first word of all species names.
+Default is `false`.

+The genus maps will have "-all" added after the first word (which should result in the genus map displaying first in a directory listing).
+If there is one record each of "Bacidia" and "Bacidia rubella" then three maps will be produced:
+"Bacidia", "Bacidia rubella" and "Bacidia -all" with the last one showing 2 records.

 ### font_filename

 * Specify the filename of a font eg a TTF file.
 The tests directory contains an open source font "tests/fonts/SourceSansPro-Regular.ttf".